 Could It Be Diet Soda?

-Many people drink sugar-free soda to count calories or lose weight.
+Many people drink sugar-free soda to cut back on calories or lose weight.
 But the fake sugar in these drinks tells your brain to expect calories it can use for fuel.
 When your body doesn't get any, your "hunger switch" is turned on and your body tells you to get calories from food instead.

 If diet soda is making you hungry, other symptoms can include: